jeremy-carefoot/JEssentials/README.md

 Official Minecraft Plugin

-This a bukkit/spigot plugin that functions like the popular plugin "essentials".
+This a bukkit/spigot plugin that functions like the popular plugin "Essentials".